Pi-Squared-Inc/oopsla-23-chen/README.md

 mounted in the container as `/mnt`.
 (You can place/edit any files you like in this directory to use them in the container; updates made outside the container will be seen immediately inside it.)

+There is a copy of the above paper in the container, in `/opt/proof-generation/paper.pdf`.
+You can copy this to `/mnt/` to extract it from the container so you can read it in your browser or PDF viewer.

 ### Evaluation